Mártély

 Mártély is a village in Csongrád county, in the Southern Great Plain region of southern Hungary.

 Geography

 It covers an area of 41.21 km2 and has a population of 1301 people (2015).

+History

+The village dates back to the Kingdom of Hungary and the days of Árpád.
+Saint Stephen of Hungary gifted the village to the abbey of Zalavár, along with its fishing rights.
+The village's name appeared in writing in 1019 as "Adriani".
+The village derived its name from its church dedicated to Saint Adrianus, the patron saint of the abbey of Zalavár.